cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/FSM_UPGRADES.md

 Each state can be identified by its ChannelEnd(s),ProvableStore(s).
 We know all the inputs associated with each state.
 We know all admitted state transitions.

-We could use these info to test the protocol in different ways:
+We could use this info to test the protocol in different ways:

 1. Identify Invariant states and ensure they are always reached.
-2. Reproduce ideal behavior and verify the protocol go trhough only expected states.
+2. Reproduce ideal behavior and verify the protocol goes through only expected states.
-3. Fuzzing the input and ensure the protocol don't go out of the expected states.
+3. Fuzzing the input and ensuring the protocol doesn't go out of the expected states.
 4. Quint Spec.
 How?
 TBD.